Neck Mass: A Merck Manual of Patient Symptoms podcast

 If the nature of the mass is readily apparent (eg, lymphadenopathy caused by recent pharyngitis) or is in a healthy young patient with a recent, tender swelling and no other findings, then no immediate testing is required.
 However, the patient is reexamined regularly; if the mass fails to resolve, further evaluation is needed.

 Most other patients should have a CBC and chest x-ray.
-Those with findings suggesting specific causes should also have testing for those disorders (see see Some Causes of Neck Mass).
+Those with findings suggesting specific causes should also have testing for those disorders (see Table 3: Some Causes of Neck Mass).

 If examination reveals an oral or nasopharyngeal lesion that fails to begin resolving within 2 wk, testing may include CT or MRI and fine-needle biopsy of that lesion.